ChouseinKec/triax-page/docs/style/hooks/manager.md

 Resets a style property value to an empty string for the current context.

 - **Parameters:**
-  - `property: StylePropertyKeys` — The style property to reset.
+  - `property: CSSPropertyKey` — The style property to reset.

 ---